Jonathan Hardy: Personal life and death

 Hardy's partner for over 40 years was actor-director David Letch.
 They worked on many projects together.

 Hardy had a successful heart transplant.

 Hardy died, aged 71, at his home in the town of Hill Top, in the Southern Highlands of New South Wales on 30 July 2012.
-He had developed septicemia after undergoing an operation on his leg to restore mobility.
+He had developed sepsis after undergoing an operation on his leg to restore mobility.